-The Department of Geography specializes in environmental planning and in cartography and information management.
-Students may earn the bachelor of arts or the bachelor of science degree in liberal arts or the bachelor of science degree in education.
+The Department of Geography specializes in environmental planning and in cartography and geographic information management.
+Students may earn the bachelor of arts or the bachelor of science degree.
 The degree programs in liberal arts meet the objectives of students preparing for graduate work or careers in industry and governmental agencies.